 - Students and faculty will be notified via email about the results of the review.

 - To help facilitate clear communication and transparent evaluation processes, we recommend that faculty and students set up a research experience plan with the help of this template.

-- If granted a CURA, students will be hired by the faculty member’s department/research unit through processes communicated to departmental business managers by the Office of Undergraduate Research.
+- If granted a CURA, students will be hired by the faculty member’s department/research unit through processes communicated to departmental business managers by the Office of Undergraduate Research and External Fellowships.

-- The Office of Undergraduate Research will reimburse the sponsoring unit for the portion of Federal Work-Study funds not reimbursed by the federal government.
+- The Office of Undergraduate Research and External Fellowships will reimburse the sponsoring unit for the portion of Federal Work-Study funds not reimbursed by the federal government.
 The transfer will take place at the end of the fiscal year.
-The unit’s business manager will be sent a fillable spreadsheet and will be asked to provide the amount to be reimbursed along with the CFOAP of the account to be reimbursed.
+The unit’s business manager will be sent a form and will be asked to provide the amount to be reimbursed along with the CFOAP of the account to be reimbursed.

 - All required trainings and timesheet submissions will be administered through the employing department and UIC Student Employment.

-- Departments are reimbursed for the portion covered by the O.U.R. before the end of the fiscal year upon completing the expenditure total verification process.
+- Departments are reimbursed for the portion covered by the UREF before the end of the fiscal year upon completing the expenditure total verification process.